neurotype

 What science is this based on? +

-Each of the six dimensions draws on established, peer-reviewed research: Sensory Processing Sensitivity (Aron & Aron, 1997), Monotropism theory (Murray et al., 2005), Novelty Seeking and Sensation Seeking (Cloninger, 1987; Zuckerman, 1994), the Behavioral Inhibition System (Gray, 1982), Empathizing-Systemizing theory (Baron-Cohen, 2009; validated at n=500K by Greenberg et al., 2018), and Life History Theory (Del Giudice et al., 2011).
+Each of the six dimensions draws on established, peer-reviewed research: Sensory Processing Sensitivity (Aron & Aron, 1997), Monotropism theory (Murray et al., 2005), Novelty Seeking and Sensation Seeking (Cloninger, 1987; Zuckerman, 1994), the Behavioral Inhibition System (Gray, 1982), Empathizing-Systemizing theory (Baron-Cohen, 2009; Greenberg et al., 2018 validated the E-S model itself at n=500K), and Life History Theory (Del Giudice et al., 2011).
 The unifying framework is informed by the Free Energy Principle (Friston, 2010).
+One thing to be clear about: those citations validate the underlying theories, not this assessment.
+The 30-question instrument is new and has not been through formal psychometric validation; the accuracy answer below explains what that means in practice.
 Full citations and methodology are in our documentation.

 How accurate is this? +

 The six dimensions are grounded in peer-reviewed neuroscience constructs.
-However, the assessment itself is a self-report instrument — it measures your perception of your hardware cost, not the hardware directly.
+However, the assessment itself is a self-report instrument, and it measures your perception of your hardware cost, not the hardware directly.
 Scores reflect your self-reported responses under current conditions.
 Dimensions near the center (scores 2-3) are most likely to shift on retake.
 Extreme scores (0-1 or 4-5) tend to stay firm.

 What do I get for free vs. paid? +